-Faro, the capital of the Algarve and main getaway to the region, is a historic and culturally rich city surrounded by unspoiled island beaches and the impressive Ria Formosa nature reserve.
+Faro, the capital of the Algarve and the main getaway to the region, is a historic and culturally rich city surrounded by unspoiled island beaches and the impressive Ria Formosa nature reserve.

 Even though Faro has fascinating tourist attractions, it’s generally overlooked by most of the visitors who head to more popular resort towns, such as Albufeira and Lagos.